-- 1. Reduce Your Stress - Do a five-minute SweetBeat session before you go to bed at night - If your Stress score is orange or red, take another five minutes to do some deep breathing with the SweetBeat Relax screen. - Do a 30-minute to one-hour SweetBeat session while you work at your desk or watch TV to discover what actions or thoughts cause your stress and cortisol levels to increase.
+1. Reduce Your Stress

+- Do a five-minute SweetBeat session before you go to bed at night - If your Stress score is orange or red, take another five minutes to do some deep breathing with the SweetBeat Relax screen. - Do a 30-minute to one-hour SweetBeat session while you work at your desk or watch TV to discover what actions or thoughts cause your stress and cortisol levels to increase.
 Be sure to pay attention to your thoughts and do some deep breathing if your stress temporarily increases. - Log on to your private MySweetBeat account to see your month at a glance.
 This enables you to see how well you are doing at keeping your stress under control.
-Be sure
+Be sure to check out the stress-reduction techniques and educational links.
+We have several health partners who are equipped to help with stress reduction and general wellness.

-- 2. Discover Food Sensitivities and Eliminate Offending Foods - Before you start using SweetBeat's weight-loss feature, please note the following important restrictions: - DO NOT test any food to which you know you are allergic.
+2. Discover Food Sensitivities and Eliminate Offending Foods

+- Before you start using the SweetSuccess feature of SweetBeat, please note the following important restrictions: - DO NOT test any food to which you know you are allergic.
 Continue to avoid these foods at all times. - Do not smoke during the five days you are using the test.
 Tobacco is an allergen to which virtually all people react, so it will mask the effect of food sensitivities.
-If you wish to lose weight, it would be best to avoid tobacco products entirely. - 3.
-Do the pulse test for at least five days - Take your pulse first thing in the morning while lying down.
+If you wish to lose weight, it would be best to avoid tobacco products entirely. - Do the pulse test for at least five days - Take your pulse first thing in the morning while lying down.
 You can do this using SweetBeat or take it manually.
 Be sure to count your pulse for a full minute.
 (For example: do not take it for 15 seconds and then multiply by 4.
 Take the full minute or results will not be accurate.)
-If you do a manual pulse measurement, enter the value into SweetBeat by pressing the "morning" button. - Right before each meal, run the meal sensitivity detection session in Sweet-Beat by pressing the "Meal" button.
+If you do a manual pulse measurement, enter the value into SweetBeat by pressing the "morning" button. - Right before each meal, run the meal sensitivity detection session in SweetBeat by pressing the "Meal" button.
 Once the initial pulse is taken, continue with your meal.
 Whenever you like, enter in the foods you are eating at each meal. - Take your pulse before you go to bed.
 You can do this using SweetBeat or you can take it manually.
 Be sure to count your pulse for a full minute.
-If you do a manual pulse measurement, enter the value into SweetBeat by pressing the "Bedtime" button. - 4.
-Determine meals and food to which you are sensitive: - At the end of each meal, your pulse will automatically be taken at 30-, 60- and 90-minute intervals.
-If you have eaten a food to which you are sensitive, that meal will receive a red "X." If none of the foods are reactive, that meal will receive a green check mark. - Review the score for each meal and your daily score. - Review the foods eaten at each meal and start by identifying the most likely candidates: - Gluten - Dairy products (milk, yogurt, cheese, cream, ice cream, etc.) - Sugar - Vegetable oils and margarine - Red and processed meat - Alcohol - Artificial food additives such as MSG - Nuts - Remove suspect foods from your diet. - 5.
-If your Stress score is orange or red, take another five minutes to do some deep breathing with the Relax screen. - Be sure to enter your age in the Personal Info section of SweetBeat.
-Your stress measurements depend on age and you will get a more accurate score if you add your age (see Figure 1).
+If you do a manual pulse measurement, enter the value into SweetBeat by pressing the "Bedtime" button.

+- Determine meals and food to which you are sensitive:

+- At the end of each meal, your pulse will automatically be taken at 30-, 60and 90-minute intervals.
+A sensitivity score of 0 - 1 will be assigned to each meal.

+- Review the score for each meal and your daily score.

+- Review the foods eaten at each meal and start by identifying the most likely candidates:

+- Gluten

+- Dairy products (milk, yogurt, cheese, cream, ice cream, etc.)

+- Sugar

+- Vegetable oils and margarine

+- Red and processed meat

+- Alcohol

+- Artificial food additives such as MSG

+- Nuts

+- Remove suspect foods until your sensitivity score is consistently 0.

+If your Stress score is orange or red, take another five minutes to do some deep breathing with the Relax screen.

+Be sure to enter your age in the Personal Info section of SweetBeat.
+Your stress measurements depend on age and you will get a more accurate score if you add your age.